 Arogya World’s Role in this Movement

-We now have an unprecedented opportunity to rally the world around NCDs, and wish that governments, public health advocates, development agencies, donors, media and civil society step up to the plate and take responsibility to tackle the problem head-on.
+We have an unprecedented opportunity to rally the world around NCD prevention, and persuade governments, public health advocates, development agencies, donors, media and civil society to step up to the plate and take responsibility to tackle the NCD problem head-on.
 With millions of lives on the line, the time to act is now.

 We at Arogya World feel fortunate that we are active participants in the NCD movement which is quickly gathering momentum, and that we are contributing to it with advocacy and public health programs.
 These are indeed historic times in global health.
-As we make progress against infectious disease including polio and HIV/AIDS, and maternal and child mortality, the world is recognizing the threat of NCDs and that they are indeed changing the face of global health as we know it.
+As we make progress, the world is recognizing the threat of NCDs and that they are indeed changing the face of global health as we know it.